VisionXLab/Awesome-RS-VL-Data/README.md

 ### Image Captioning / Retrieval

 > Image Captioning and Retrieval tasks share the same dataset, consisting of images and their corresponding descriptions.
+The key difference is that captioning allows multiple textual descriptions per image.

 |Year|Venue|Name|Download|More|
 |:-:|:-:|-|-|:-:|